mkilmerr/NASA-APOD/README.md

 - XCTest

 ## API KEY
-Get you api key to run the project
+Get your api key to run the project

 Set your key in ```GetApodEndpoint```